 Some people may say they affect the taste of the brewed coffee differently.

 Neither bleached nor unbleached coffee filters should impact the flavour of the drink too much if at all.
 This may depend on the quality of the paper and if you have a professional coffee taster palate or not.

 I have used both types of filters in the past and have never noticed a difference.
 With either type of coffee filter, make sure you rinse the paper before use to try and get rid of the chance off-flavours being filtered through with the coffee.
 Of course, you want to be tasting the entire quality in your ethical coffee.

 As with most products and resources, all coffee filters require a certain amount of manufacturing and will therefore have some form of associated carbon footprint.
 Composting your coffee and coffee filter papers will help reduce the environmental impact by eventually putting the useful minerals back into the soil.

 Are permanent coffee filters better than paper?

-If you’re considering a filter from an sustainable living perspective, then yes permanent coffee filters are better.
+If you’re considering a sustainable coffee filter, then yes permanent coffee filters are better as they can be reused over and over again.
 For taste reasons, this all comes down to personal preference.

 Permanent coffee filters, such as stainless steel versions, will filter the coffee differently and potentially not as finely as filter papers would.
 But because they are fully reusable over time, you’ll be saving a lot of filter paper resource use.
 Reusing something is always better for the environment than a single use item.